lexNwimue/mono-assessment/README.md

   -  Materialized views for fixed window analytics (e.g., daily bank performance)

 ### Assumptions
--
-- Transactions are pushed into the system via a queue
-- Redis stores per-minute time buckets and expires each after 15 minutes (or whatever the desired window is)
 - All Redis operations are atomic and idempotent
 - The aggregation granularity for persistent metrics is configurable
 - A successful transaction is identified using a known status code (e.g., 200)